 - Professionalism – Working inside the Organization: for self, for others and for the Organization

 - Partnerships – Being mentored and serving as a mentor to others.
 Receiving and Paying it Forward.

 WOW members receive a variety of benefits that will prove helpful in building a well-rounded resume, networking opportunities limited to a select number of students and a diverse line-up of workshops:

 - Leadership education

-- Mentoring: Pairing with female faculty and female business professionals
+- Mentoring: Pairing with returning WOW members and female business professionals

 - Shadowing and major job exploration opportunities